National Humanities Center

 Applicants must have a doctorate or equivalent scholarly credentials.
 Mid-career and senior scholars are encouraged to apply.
 Emerging scholars with a strong record of peer-reviewed work may also apply.
 The Center does not support the revision of doctoral dissertations.

 In addition to scholars from all fields of the humanities, the Center accepts individuals from the natural and social sciences, the arts, the professions, and public life who are engaged in humanistic projects.
-For more details on eligibility see the FAQs section on the Sponsor's website.
+For more details on eligibility see the National Humanities Center Fellowship's FAQ webpage.

 The stipend amounts for Fellows are individually determined, according to the needs of the scholars and the Center’s ability to meet them.
 Fellowships are supported by the Center’s own endowment, private foundation grants, contributions from alumni and friends, and the National Endowment for the Humanities.

 The Center seeks to provide half salary up to $65,000 with the expectation that the Fellow’s home institution covers the remaining salary.